embray/umass-example/top-things-to-learn.md

 I want to set this up for my word documents; will this work in libreoffice, or is there a better text editor that is good for writing manuscripts and managing versions?

+Yes, you can do stuff with Word, you have to setup the diff to know how to read the word files